5 Ways You Can Use Content Curation to Write Killer Blog Posts

 You need to add value to the raw data you collected by including your conclusions and analysis, something that makes your blog unique and makes people want to come back to you.
 Unfortunately, there are no cutting corners here because plagiarism won’t earn you any respect.

-You’ll also want to optimize your content for SEO to give you a better chance at ranking higher on Search Engine Results Pages (SERPs).
+You’ll also want to optimize your SEO content to give you a better chance at ranking higher on Search Engine Results Pages (SERPs).
 Identifying a few relevant keywords using SEMrush and including them in your content regularly usually helps with rankings.

 Google’s ranking algorithms ultimately work towards one thing- providing value to the user.
 So, you don’t want to include spammy links and overstuffing keywords.
-The best way to go about this is by looking at your content through the eyes of a user and ensuring proper readability and accessibility to other links that might be helpful to them.
+The best way to go about this is by looking at your content through a user’s eyes and ensuring proper readability and accessibility to other links that might be helpful to them.

 4. Publishing and sharing content with your audience